The Top Five Things That Hurt The Value Of Your Personal Injury Case.

 What does matter- and what can significantly affect the course and outcome of your case- is if you are asked if you have ever had a prior injury to the relevant part of your body, and you deny having had such an injury, when in fact you have had one.

 These are the types of statements and omissions, or untruths, which a skilled defense attorney can exploit to seriously call into question your credibility during a trial.
+Again, make no mistake, skilled lawyers will obtain the greatest mileage they can out of such omissions or inconsistencies.

 I believe that perhaps the biggest single factor that any juror or judge looks at in assessing the severity of a personal injury- and accordingly, the appropriate amount of money damage they will award- is the way or ways in which that injury, and the consequences of it, prevented the injured person from enjoying his or her life in their normal and customary fashion.